 Jamie Studts, PhD, University of Colorado Cancer Center

-Joelle Fathi, DNP, RN, ARNP, ANP-BC, CTTS, University of Washington
+Joelle Fathi, DNP, RN, ARNP, ANP-BC, CTTS, GO2 for Lung Cancer

 The international caregiver study is supported by Novartis.